AndreyOvchynnikov/image-finder-react/README.md

 # Image finder App.
-It's written on Vanilla Java Script (add infinite-scroll) and use Pixabay API.
+It's written on React JS
+and use Pixabay API.